2023-24 RSO REGISTRATION WILL OPEN DEC. 4, 2023 – DEADLINE Feb. 2, 2024

 – Allowed: “Student Org at/of Berkeley” or “Student Org at/of California”

 The University has granted the use of the name “Berkeley” or “California” to student organizations to be used only at the end of the student organization’s name or nickname(s) (“Student Org at/of Berkeley” or “Student Org at/of California”).
-If the student organization has received proper authorization from both the Office of Business Contracts and Brand Protection (BCBP) and the LEAD Center, a student organization can use University trademarked terms in the name.
+If the student organization has received proper authorization from both the Office of Business Contracts and Brand Protection (BCBP) and OASIS, a student organization can use University trademarked terms in the name.

 Please note that if Berkeley (or any other trademarked names) is approved for use in the name of the student org, the student org is required to use the trademark symbol on the word Berkeley and to use a licensee for all product needs.